 It’s a masterpiece of water tank structures, having lasted hundreds of years despite the extreme conditions of weathering and erosion.

-What sets it apart is that it comes with a religious temple dedicated to the deity of joy and happiness that adorns the building’s face.
+What sets it apart is that it has a religious temple dedicated to the deity of joy and happiness, who adorns the building’s face.

-Because of the arid and sandy environment, the tank was designed to conserve as much water as possible.
-At the bottom of the well, the temperature is cooler than the surface, which helps locals stay in a good place during intensive heat waves.
+Because of the arid and sandy environment, the tank was designed to conserve water.
+At the bottom of the well, the temperature is more relaxed than the surface, which helps locals stay in a good place during intensive heat waves.

 Things to Do:

-• Take instagrammable photos in each step as you want.
+- Take Instagramable photos at each step if you want.

-• Visit the Harshat Mata Temple and explore some lesser-known beauties in India which are not overrun with tourists.
+- Visit the Harshat Mata Temple and explore some lesser-known beauties that tourists do not overrun in India.

 Things not to Do:

-• Don’t be shocked if Indians want to communicate with you by asking a lot of questions about your career, marriage, and children, especially in rural areas.
-Knowing your lifestyle and family is Indians’ way to break the ice with each other.
+- Don’t be shocked if Indians want to communicate with you by asking many questions about your career, marriage, and children, especially in rural areas.
+Knowing your lifestyle and family is the way Indians break the ice with each other.
 Appreciate the gestures they’ve made.

 Pro Tip: To take interesting photos, plan to come here as early as possible not to find many people around, and please be aware that there are more than one step wells in India, but we are talking here about Chand Baori in Jaipur.